irchelp/irchelp.github.io/irchelp/security/privacy.md

 ### IPv6 tunnels

-A number of organizations offer IPv6 tunnels, so that users not yet offered IPv6 connectivity by their internet service provider can obtain a pool of IPv6 addresses, and have those IPv6 addresses tunneled to their network via a technique similar to a VPN.
+A number of organizations ("tunnel brokers") offer IPv6 tunnels, so that users not yet offered IPv6 connectivity by their internet service provider can obtain a pool of IPv6 addresses, and have those IPv6 addresses tunneled to their network via a technique similar to a VPN.

 Such tunnels don't provide strong anonymity, and they still involve exposing the tunneled addresses publically, so you may still be target for denial of service